Other programs in AAP offer courses that can count as electives toward the MA in Global Security Studies (GSS). These include:

 470.692 - Military Strategy & National Policy

-This course examines how states and other political entities use violence in pursuit of political objectives.
-It exposes students to the four levels of strategygrand strategy, strategy, operations, and tacticsin a national security context.
-The course will then focus primarily on military strategy as such.
-Students will critically examine topics such as civil-military relations, land warfare, naval warfare, theories of airpower, insurgency and counterinsurgency, and nuclear strategy.
-The goal is to understand the embedded assumptions of these various strategic theories, and the circumstances under which they are likely to be successful or unsuccessful.
-Readings include primary texts that were important in the development of military theory as well as historical cases studies.
+This course examines how states (primarily the United States) and other political entities harness military capabilities to pursue of policy objectives.
+It exposes students to levels of strategy—grand strategy, strategy, operations, and tactics—in a national security context.
+The course will then focus on the practical implications and unique characteristics of military strategy.
+Students will critically examine topics such as civil-military relations, land warfare, naval warfare, theories of airpower, insurgency and counterinsurgency, and nuclear warfare.
+The goal is to understand the embedded assumptions of the various theories, the characteristics of the military capabilities animated by them, and, through discussion and case studies, the strengths and limitations of each.

 470.693 - Comparative Democracies